 We will have a light lunch Angelina’s.

 In the afternoon we will visit the Osmotheque to explore the perfume history of France.
-After some free time for the spa we will meet for a wonderful dinner at Alain Ducasse’s restaurant in the palace of Versailles capped off with a magnificent fireworks display.
+After some free time for relaxing, we’ll head to the spa for some pampering – we deserve it!

 After a sumptuous and leisurely breakfast, we will check-out and depart back to Paris.
 Arrangements can be made to get you to the airport or your hotel.